J. B. Brown (cornerback)

-James Harold Brown (born January 5, 1967) is a former professional American football player who played in the National Football League (NFL) as a cornerback for 12 seasons for the Miami Dolphins, Pittsburgh Steelers, Arizona Cardinals, and Detroit Lions.
-Brown is the only son of a Washington, D.C., police officer.
+James Harold Brown (born January 5, 1967) is an American former professional football player who was a cornerback for 12 seasons in the National Football League (NFL) for the Miami Dolphins, Pittsburgh Steelers, Arizona Cardinals, and Detroit Lions.
+He played college football for the Maryland Terrapins.

 Early years

-Brown attended DeMatha Catholic High School and then went to University of Maryland, College Park and played defensive back.
+The only son of a Washington, D.C., police officer, Brown attended DeMatha Catholic High School and then went to University of Maryland, College Park and played defensive back.
 He was coached by Bobby Ross and Joe Krivak.
 Brown played in the 1985 Cherry Bowl.
 The University of Maryland was part of the Atlantic Coast Conference in 1985.

 Professional career

 Miami Dolphins

-Brown was drafted by the Miami Dolphins in the 12th round (315th overall) of the 1989 NFL Draft.
+Brown was selected by the Miami Dolphins in the 12th round (315th overall) of the 1989 NFL draft.
 His first year contract was about $65,000 in 1989.
 He was coached by Don Shula and played for Miami for eight years.
 Shula cut three other cornerbacks—rookie David Holmes, his fourth-round pick, and veterans Don McNeal and Bobby Watkins–but Brown made the team.
 In 1992, Brown played in the 1992 AFC Championship but Miami lost to the Buffalo Bills.
 In 1994, Brown started all 16 games and had 71 tackles and three interceptions.
 Brown was the starter for many years in Miami, but lost his job in 1996 to Calvin Jackson and to open the salary cap.

 Pittsburgh Steelers

 In 1997, the Pittsburgh Steelers picked up Brown, and he played one season for them.
 Coached by Bill Cowher to an 11-5-0 record, they finished first in AFC Central Division.
-The Steelers traded Brown August 28, 1998 to the Arizona Cardinals.
+The Steelers traded Brown August 28, 1998, to the Arizona Cardinals.